OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-23-how-to-build-app-blockchains-cant-handle.md

 In Pt.
 II we explained why: blockchains are **guarantee machines** that enforce constraints through replicated, deterministic execution.
 Programmability didn't remove the walls; it codified them.
 Chasing "better computers" on chain is the wrong axis.
 The value is what chains **prevent**, not what they **compute**.

-So stop impersonating a computer.
+With delta, verifiability can be achieved without resorting to a bad computer.
 Keep your app on ordinary infra and export only the **claims** others must trust—under explicit rules that can be verified.

 ### Building a verifiable fitness aggregator app

-Instead of rebuilding your app inside a chain, you attach a **domain** to it—a thin adapter plus a set of **local laws**—and publish claims to a shared state network (**delta**) that enforces **global laws** (auth, ordering, anti‑replay, versioning).
+Instead of rebuilding your app inside a chain, you attach a [**domain**](https://spjoleh.com/articles/what-is-a-domain/) to it: a thin adapter plus a set of **local laws**.
+You publish claims to a shared state network (**delta**) that enforces **global laws**.

 **How it looks for the fitness app**